Review additional guidance for students planning study abroad or university-related international travel.

 - Department of State travel advisory at level three (reconsider travel) or level four (do not travel)

-- Centers for Disease Control travel warning (level three)
+- Centers for Disease Control travel health notice level three or four for non-COVID-19 reasons

 In addition, travelers may be required to request approval to travel to locations or participate in programs that pose a specific health, safety or security concern as indicated by other authorities, such as the World Health Organization, non-U.S. government authorities (e.g., Australian or Canadian authorities), University of Missouri insurance providers and university authorities.